If your hearing sounds muffled, or you feel like there is “cotton in your ears”, there is likely a good explantion.

-An ear infection should be treated by a physician.
+An ear infection can occur in one ear or both ears and should be treated by a physician.

 You have Eustachian Tube Dysfunction.

-There is a small tube that connects the middle ear space with the back of the nose.
+There is a small tube that connects the middle ear space with the back of the nose and throat.
 This tube opens and closes to equalize the pressure between these two air-filled spaces.
 When you quickly change altitude when going up in an airplane or when scuba diving, that is the “popping” feeling you may feel in your ears.
 Sometimes people may have difficulty with the functioning of this tube, especially if they are experiencing sinus issues.
-When the Eustachian tube is not opening and closing properly, it may feel like your ears a clogged and your hearing may sound muffled.
+When the Eustachian tube is not opening and closing properly, it may feel like your ears are clogged and your hearing may sound muffled.

-This is usually temporary and your hearing will return to normal once the Eustachian tube clears.
+This is usually temporary and your muffled hearing will improve once the Eustachian tube clears.
 The only way to verify whether Eustachian Tube Dysfunction (ETD) is the cause of your muffled hearing is to have an evaluation by an Audiologist or Ear, Nose, and Throat physician.

 You have a significant high-frequency hearing loss.

-When you have a high-frequency hearing loss you have difficulty hearing the consonant sounds of speech more than the vowel sounds.
+When you have a high-frequency hearing loss you have difficulty hearing high-pitched sounds.
+This includes the consonant sounds of speech more than the vowel sounds.
 Many people with high-frequency hearing loss complain that they “can hear but can’t understand what people are saying”.
 That is because when you are not able to hear the consonants of speech, the speaker sounds like they are mumbling or not speaking clearly.

 In order to determine whether you have a high-frequency hearing loss, a thorough evaluation by an Audiologist is recommended.
 Hearing aid technology can help to overcome a high-frequency hearing loss and make speech sound clearer.